dell/cosi/docs/features/objectscale.md

 ### Bucket Access

-`BucketAccess` represents a access request to generate a `Secret`, that will allow you to access ObjectStorage .
+`BucketAccess` resource represents a access request to generate a `Secret`, that will allow you to access ObjectStorage .
 The following is a sample manifest for creating a BucketClaim resource:

 ```yaml
 apiVersion: objectstorage.k8s.io/v1alpha1